trixietram3nguyen/ReservationWebsite/README.md

 Helpful instructions to use GitHub Desktop
 - Link to use GitHub Desktop for beginners<br/>
 https://www.youtube.com/watch?v=rJ76X7nImak <br/>
--Link to clone, push to, and pull from the repository<br/>
+- Link to clone, push to, and pull from the repository<br/>
 https://www.youtube.com/watch?v=syyvYZeo5Ps

 ## Notes